candsbrown/wargamedle/README.md

 # Current Priorities
 *QOL stuff

-*Get more stats like accuracy implemented
+*Get more stats/tags like accuracy implemented (6 or 7 total is the target)

 *Add more units